Hannibal – Barcelona to Rome

 Immerse yourself in the landscape, history and culture of the places we visit as we ride this inspirational trail.
 The terrain is best seen from the small roads we hand pick, maximising cycling pleasure and safety.
 Staying in monasteries, castles and agriturismi you will relax and refresh each evening in unique and exceptionally interesting places with a masseuse on hand.

 We created this route for the BBC back in 2009 and have run this tour since 2012 - it is an amazing journey.
 However, it was time for an update so we have reviewed, re-shaped, revamped and rescouted every section of the journey - routes, restaurants, sites and experience.
-There are better locations to visit - Costa Brava specials Girona and L'Escala, Les Plus Beaux Villages de France such as Olargues, Saint-Guilhem-le-Désert, Gordes and La Grave and Italian greats Florence, Siena, Modena and Cortona.
+There are better locations to visit - Costa Brava, including Girona and L'Escala; Les Plus Beaux Villages de France such as Olargues, Saint-Guilhem-le-Désert, Gordes and La Grave and Italian greats Florence, Siena, Modena and Cortona.
 We still have all the great climbs from Mont Ventoux to Col du Galibier but we've added a few more options - Col du Télégraphe, Lacets du Montvernier and more of the Chianti hills and Val d'Orcia.

 Better rest days - UNESCO Carcassonne and Avignon, Spectacular La Grave, Food heaven Modena, Renaissance Siena.
-Lastly, better history - In consultation with the L'Association HANNIBAL BARCA we have adjusted our route - we now ride ever closer to Hannibal's route - our Apennine crossing now reflects this and as ever you will have historians to accompany your journey and create the epic atmosphere!
+Lastly, better history - In consultation with the L'Association HANNIBAL BARCA we have adjusted our route - we now ride ever closer to Hannibal's route.
+Our Apennine crossing now reflects this and, as ever, you will have historians to accompany your journey and create the epic atmosphere!

 In 2022 Hannibal was named in top 100 rides in the world!